-Class Do Jo, Special mention Awards, Always Club, Good friend Rewards, Postcards, Stickers and texts home are all part of a positive reward system.
+Class Do Jo, Special mention Awards, Always Star, Reading Star, Star of the Week, Good friend Rewards, Postcards, Stickers and texts home are all part of a positive reward system.

 We are proud of the fact that this is a very happy and caring school.
 We encourage the children to behave in a responsible way, to respect and care for each other and also for the school environment.
 This is the basis of good behaviour and discipline.
 Bullying is not tolerated and any worries in that respect should be discussed with a member of staff or the Head Teacher.
 Privileges may be withdrawn in certain cases.